Canada authorizes Pfizer vaccine for age 12 and older

 “It will also support the return to a more normal life for our children, who have had such a hard time over the past year,″ she said.

 Kids studied had side effects similar to young adults, the company said, mainly pain, fever, chills and fatigue, particularly after the second dose.
-The study will continue to track participants for two years for more information about long-term protection and safety.
+The study will continue to track participants for two years for more information about long-term protection and safety

 “Today’s expansion of our authorization represents a significant step forward in helping the Canadian government broaden its vaccination program and begin to help protect adolescents before the start of the next school year,” Fabien Paquette, vaccines lead for Pfizer Canada, said in a statement.

+Health Canada said it will require Pfizer-BioNTech to continue providing information to it on the safety, efficacy and quality of the vaccine in this younger age group to ensure its benefits.

-Vaccinations have ramped in Canada in months and expects to receive at least 10 million vaccines this month.
+Vaccinations have ramped in Canada in recent months and the government expects to receive at least 10 million vaccines this month.
 More than 34% of Canadians have received at least one dose.

+“It’s fantastic and unsurprising,” Dr. Andrew Morris, a professor of infectious diseases at the University of Toronto and the medical director of the Antimicrobial Stewardship Program at Sinai-University Health Network, said of the new approval.
+“We need to get as many people as possible vaccinated as soon as possible.
+We know older kids are higher transmitters than younger, so this will help everyone.”